puppetlabs/puppetdb/README.md

   Puppetmaster to enable _storeconfigs_ and point it at your PuppetDB installation.

+* A Puppetmaster running Puppet version 2.7.12 or better.

 ### Storage Requirements

 There are 2 currently supported backends for PuppetDB storage: